MovingBlocks/Terasology/docs/Modules.md

 * [MultiBlock](https://github.com/Terasology/MultiBlock) - supports the concept of multiple blocks being part of the same structure
 * [MusicDirector](https://github.com/Terasology/MusicDirector) - allows music assets to be prepared for dynamic inclusion in appropriate contexts (like time of day)
 * [NameGenerator](https://github.com/Terasology/NameGenerator) - can create random themed names for use by other modules, or via console using commands like `generateNameList 10`
-* [OreGeneration](https://github.com/Terasology/OreGeneration) - ore generation plugin system based on CustomOreGen (this one enables easy definition of what ores you want in a world)
+* [OreGeneration](https://github.com/Terasology/OreGeneration) - ore generation plugin System based on CustomOreGen (this one enables easy definition of what ores you want in a world)
 * [Oreons](https://github.com/Terasology/Oreons) - little sentient cookie people!
 Don't do much yet.
 Place with `spawnPrefab OreonGuard` in the console (other types exist)
 * [Pathfinding](https://github.com/Terasology/Pathfinding) - framework for pathfinding used by other modules
-* [PhysicalStats](https://github.com/Terasology/PhysicalStats) - introduces a basic attributes system akin to traditional RPGs
+* [PhysicalStats](https://github.com/Terasology/PhysicalStats) - introduces a basic attributes System akin to traditional RPGs
 * [PlantPack](https://github.com/Terasology/PlantPack) - more plants!
 Used by the Throughout the Ages gameplay
 * [PolyWorld](https://github.com/Terasology/PolyWorld) - creates very neat island worlds based on the [map generating algorithm by Amit Patel of Red Blob Games](http://www-cs-students.stanford.edu/~amitp/game-programming/polygon-map-generation/)
 * [Portals](https://github.com/Terasology/Portals) - allows placement of portal blocks that'll spawn Oreons `give portal`